Botany for the Witch

 +Seasons of the Witch+

-These classes are from 10:30 AM to 4:30 PM for 5 Saturdays or Sundays with one hour lunch breaks at our beautiful location in Marshall, North Carolina.
+These classes are from 10:30 AM to 4:30 PM for 5 Saturdays with

 Refund Policy: We are a very small business and we rely on tuition payments in order to teach our program.
 We can't buy materials or pay our bills without it!
 We cannot issue refunds for tuition payments unless you suffer a serious personal or family emergency that renders you incapable of attending.

 COVID Addendum: We live in uncertain times.
 Please understand by signing up for this class you are committed to remaining flexible.
 If we have to do part of it online we will, if we have to wear masks next year we will.
 We will do our best to provide a safe, fun, and special container for learning, but also prioritize the health of ourselves and our community.
 The class shall not be canceled, and will go one while we remain creative, flexible and adaptive.
 No refunds shall be issued if the ways in which we have to come together to learn are different than your expectations.
-Please be patient, mindful and kind in these trying times.
+Please be patient, mindful and kind.

 COVID Addendum: We live in uncertain times.
 Please understand by signing up for this class you are committed to remaining flexible.
 If we have to do part of it online we will, if we have to wear masks next year we will.
 We will do our best to provide a safe, fun, and special container for learning, but also prioritize the health of ourselves and our community.
 The class shall not be canceled, and will go one while we remain creative, flexible and adaptive.
 No refunds shall be issued if the ways in which we have to come together to learn are different than your expectations.
-Please be patient, mindful and kind in these trying times.
+Please be patient, mindful and kind.